yumikansakar/Efficient-Core-Maintenance-in-Dynamic-Graphs/README.md

 Datasets are encoded to the code, so the dataset names must be changed in this program.

-Parameters are also encoded in the code it selt.
+Parameters are also encoded in the code it self.